 After the controversy of Hispanic, the Latino term arrived!
 Felicidades, mi gente!
 The already known and widely used term appeared in 1997, where, according to Carbajal, the Office of Management and Budget issued a directive adding the term Latino to government publications, and it appeared on the 2000s Census as Hispanic/Latino.
 It intends to be a catch-all for people with origins from all Latin-American countries, and a few Caribbean countries.

 The problem?
-Not everyone is from Latin America – ummm, hello native Mexicans before the Mexican-American War, and is this when we talk about some Brazilians who don’t consider themselves Latino or Indigenous who opt to identify as White?
+Not everyone is from Latin America – ummm, hello native Mexicans before the Mexican-American War, and is this when we talk about some Brazilians and other South Americans who don’t consider themselves Latino or Indigenous who opt to identify as White?
 The answer to the latter is absolutely not.
-Have that discussion on your own with a Brazilian in your life.
+Have that discussion on your own with an Argentinian in your life.
 Needless to say, the catch-all “Latino” has more holes in it than our old chanclas that we refuse to get rid of.

 A new term!
 It’s the gender-neutral version of Latino or Latina.
 It exists to be more inclusive and considerate of non-binary folks who are part of the Latinx community.
 It’s most often used amongst young, liberal, and college-educated Hispanics.
 Here at Luz Media, we like it because we like the spirit of it.